-An alternate source demonstration (ASD) was completed and certified on 6 December 2022 to address the SSI for boron at MW-6 identified during the February 2022 semi-annual sampling event.
-The ASD was completed and certified within 90 days of the SSI being identified; therefore, the Ash Pond System remained in the detection monitoring program in 2022.
+An alternate source demonstration (ASD) was completed and certified on 9 October 2024 to address the SSI for boron at MW-6 identified during the February 2024 semiannual sampling event.
+The ASD was completed and certified within 90 days of the SSI being identified.
+Therefore, the Ash Pond System remained in detection monitoring during 2024.